lookit/lookit-api/.github/ISSUE_TEMPLATE/scoping.md

 # Narrative
 What is the user story for this feature? the format should be as follows, e.g.:

-"As an Experimenter, I would like to have a new view to see all consented videos for a given experiment."
+"As a Researcher, I would like to have a new view to see all consented videos for a given experiment."

 <details>
 <summary>Feature Request fields</summary>